Diversity, Equity & Inclusion

 Completed Actions & Initiatives

-- August 2020 – Creating a More Anti-Racist Organization training held for staff and key volunteers
+- August 2020: DEIE Work Group and charge approved by XB; Creating a More Anti-Racist Organization training held for staff and key volunteers